Dromedary: Evolution

 The extinct Protylopus, which occurred in North America during the upper Eocene, is the oldest and the smallest-known camel.
 During the transition from Pliocene to Pleistocene, several mammals faced extinction.
-This period marked the successful radiation of the Camelus species, which migrated over the Bering Strait and dispersed widely into Asia, eastern Europe and Africa.
+This period marked the successful radiation of the Camelus species, which migrated over the Bering Strait and dispersed widely into Asia, eastern Europe, and Africa.
 By the Pleistocene, ancestors of the dromedary occurred in the Middle East and northern Africa.

 The modern dromedary probably evolved in the hotter, arid regions of western Asia from the Bactrian camel, which in turn was closely related to the earliest Old World camels.
-This hypothesis is supported by the fact that the dromedary foetus has two humps, while in the adult male an anterior vestigial hump is present.
+This hypothesis was once thought to be supported by the dromedary foetus having two humps, but modern studies have shown this to be false.
 A jawbone of a dromedary that dated from 8,200 BC was found in Saudi Arabia on the southern coast of the Red Sea.

 In 1975, Richard Bulliet of Columbia University wrote that the dromedary exists in large numbers in areas from which the Bactrian camel has disappeared; the converse is also true to a great extent.
-He said this substitution could have taken place because of the heavy dependence on the milk, meat and wool of the dromedary by Syrian and Arabian nomads, while the Asiatic people domesticated the Bactrian camel but did not have to depend upon its products.
+He said this substitution could have taken place because of the heavy dependence on the milk, meat, and wool of the dromedary by Syrian and Arabian nomads, while the Asian people domesticated the Bactrian camel, but did not have to depend upon its products.